This post is a guide to choosing the best time to visit New Orleans.

 Traditional and innovative Reveillon dinners, once reserved for Christmas Eve, are served at restaurants throughout the month.

-And a Cajun Christmas Eve tradition – bonfires lit along the Mississippi – still is reserved for just the one night.
+And a Cajun Christmas Eve tradition – bonfires lit along the Mississippi – still is reserved for just one night.

 Non-Christmas activities for the month include the Sugar Bowl and the New Orleans Bowl, a festival of interactive light art called Luna Fete, and New Year’s Eve events of all kinds, including a fleur-de-lis drop on the Mississippi riverfront.